qcware/openadmet2025/README.md

 Molecules are processed using Promethium’s GPU-accelerated DFT engine ([http://promethium.qcware.com](http://promethium.qcware.com)) via 3D conformation search, followed by geometry optimizations, and single-point calculations performed in various solvation states to generate descriptive features such as partition energy, hydration energy, polarizability, HOMO-LUMO gap etc.

 This level of throughput is made possible due to the high-level of GPU-acceleration in the electronic structure engine.
-In most cases the DFT calculations complete in seconds.
+In most cases the DFT calculations complete in under a minute.

 2. **Auxiliary Features**